This post is a full review of the Grand Hotel Kronenhof, a luxury Pontresina hotel that’s perfect for your next ski trip.

 The slopes are packed full of cosmopolitan visitors and you can very much sense the ‘champagne atmosphere‘ that makes the skiing in St Moritz some of the most famous in the world.
 If you do decide on St Moritz, I would recommend the Kulm Hotel.
 The Kulm is the sister hotel of the Grand Hotel Kronenhof and was our choice of hotel for our St Moritz holiday last year.

-Travel to Pontresina
+How to Get to Pontresina

-This was our choice of transportation for two years running now.
+My choice of transportation for two years running now.
 We flew into Zurich airport and drove around 200km to reach the Engadine region.
 If the traffic is on your side, the drive takes approximately 3 hours.
 The journey is equally doable from other countries or parts of Switzerland:

 - Milan – St. Moritz: 175 km, 3 hours

 - Munich – St. Moritz: 300 km, 4 hours

 - Basel – St. Moritz: 250 km, 4 hours